mathieujonson/hack-pack/README.md

   `git clone https://github.com/mathieujonson/hack-pack.git && cd hack-pack && npm install`

-Alternatively, you can install with npm:

-  `npm install hackathon-pack`

 ### Common commands

 - To get a local up and running: